kinddylee/filesystem-component/README.md

     - Total number of files with of a certain type or extension.
     - Total directory file size.
     - Largest file in the directory.
+    - Last modified file in the directory.
     - List all directory files sorted by file size.
-    - Last modified file  in the directory.
     - List all directory files sorted by modification date.

+- Add new functionalities to existing functions

+    - Folder::copy($path,$destinationPath,$overwrite=false);
+        Adding an overwrite flag means, first, read all files in path, read all files in destination file.
+If there are coincidences, and overwrite == false, throw exception.

+    -  Folder::move($path,$destinationPath,$overwrite=false);
+        Adding an overwrite flag means, first, read all files in path, read all files in destination file.
+If there are coincidences, and overwrite == false, throw exception.